josezy/firebase-mcp/README.md

 The server exposes Firebase services through MCP tools, making them accessible to LLM clients including [Claude Desktop](https://claude.ai/download), [Cursor](https://www.cursor.com/), [Roo Code](https://github.com/RooVetGit/Roo-Code), and [Cline](https://cline.bot/), while handling authentication and connection management.

+## 🔥 New in v1.3.0: Collection Group Queries

+Firebase MCP now supports querying sub-collections (collection groups) in Firestore!
+This allows you to query across all sub-collections with the same name, regardless of their parent document - making it easy to search across your entire database hierarchy with a single query.
+Perfect for cross-document searches, activity feeds, and unified dashboards.

 ## Setup

 > The easiest way to install the Firebase MCP server is to simply feed your LLM client (like Cline) the [llms-install.md](./llms-install.md) file.